 - The intensity and number of spikes above the average, for non-rush hours from 10 PM to 7 AM

-Investigating more appropriate metrics to measure aviation noise impacts is crucial and will supplement efforts to greater engage the community and to understand their concerns regarding impacts.
+Investigating a more appropriate metric to measure aviation noise impacts is crucial and will supplement efforts to greater engage the community to understand their concerns.

 3. Health Impacts Studies